 The city of Rome offers an outstanding opportunity to study this phenomenon against the backdrop of a millennial tradition.
 In this intensive two week-course we will discuss and research the dynamics of modern heroism and sainthood, and related concepts such as sacrality, martyrdom, rituality and mythfication.
 Following introductory courses at the Royal Netherlands Institute in Rome, the group will visit several sites where the cults of modern heroes and saints have left their marks, from Garibaldi and pope Pius IX to Padre Pio, Silvio Berlusconi and Francesco Totti.
 Combining theoretical and historiographical insights with the study of primary sources and on-site visits in Rome, we will investigate the fascinating interplay between modern saints, martyrs, heroes icons and idols, both in practice and in ideology.

-dr. Asker Pelgrom (KNIR) and guest lecturers
+dr. Asker Pelgrom (KNIR)